Jeweler loses 40-year-old engagement ring, wedding band during routine inspection

 She said she was assured they would try and find the rings.
 So Bell tried to be patient, but eventually her patience ran out.

 The rings never turned up.
-So Kay's agreed to replace Bell's rings, which they did, but when she took them to an appraiser, she was told the rings were not the same quality of the rings that were lost.
+So Kay Jewelers agreed to replace Bell's rings, which they did, but when she took them to an appraiser, she was told the rings were not the same quality of the rings that were lost.

 Bell said her appraiser told her, "Give them back to Kay Jewelers because the quality of the diamonds was not good; they were low-quality diamond rings compared to what I had."

-Bell gave Kay's another chance, but after waiting months and still no resolution, she turned to Troubleshooter Diane Wilson for help.
-Wilson reached out to Kay's; suddenly the case picked up.
+Bell gave Kay Jewelers another chance, but after waiting months and still no resolution, she turned to Troubleshooter Diane Wilson for help.
+Wilson reached out to Kay Jewelers; suddenly the case picked up.

 "When you got involved that's when things did move, moved faster," Bell said.